puppetlabs/bolt/pre-docs/bolt_configuration_options.md

   User root
   Port 444
 ```
 The ssh connection will be configured to use the user and known hosts file defined in OpenSSH config and the port defined in Bolt config.
-Note that `host-key-check` must be set in Bolt config (the `StrictHostKeyChecking` OpenSSH configuration value is ignored).

 When using the ssh transport Bolt also interacts with the ssh-agent for ssh key management.
 The most common interaction is to handle password protected private keys.
 When a private key is password protected it must be added to the ssh-agent in order to be used to authenticate Bolt ssh connections.